consbio/mbtileserver/README.md

       --disable-preview            Disable map preview for each tileset (enabled by default) --disable-svc-list           Disable services list endpoint (enabled by default) --disable-tilejson           Disable TileJSON endpoint for each tileset (enabled by default) --domain string              Domain name of this server.
-NOTE: only used for AutoTLS.
+NOTE: only used for Auto TLS.
       --dsn string                 Sentry DSN
       --enable-arcgis              Enable ArcGIS Mapserver endpoints
       --enable-fs-watch            Enable reloading of tilesets by watching filesystem